AxelRichter/poi-examples/README.md

 Download the ZIP archive via Code - Download ZIP.
 Unzip that somewhere.

-Then the `poi-examples-1.0-SNAPSHOT.jar` is in sub directory `run` and the dependency libraries in `run/lib`.
+Then the `poi-examples-1.0-SNAPSHOT.jar` is in sub directory `run` and the dependency libraries are in `run/lib`.
 Thus:

     java -cp ./run/*;./run/lib/* arichter.examples.apache.poi.App